kentdlee/homework/README.md

 https://docs.docker.com/desktop/install/windows-install/

 Once you have done that, clone this repository on your system.
 You may need to install GIT to do that.
 Instructions can be found here.
+Otherwise, you can download the zip file found under the Code dropdown menu on the github page.

 https://git-scm.com/download/mac